-Tamahome wanders around and heads to the mountaintop where Taiitsukun used to be to see if she had some answers, but all he saw was a mountain.
+Tamahome wanders around and heads to the mountaintop where Taiitsukun used to be to see if she has some answers, but all he sees is a mountain.
 He remembers Taiitsukun’s words that people with evil hearts could not see her temple.
 He then meets a girl nammmmeeed…..Kaen?
 That right?
-Anyhoo.
 She’s waiting for him at the mountaintop and says that she’s been waiting a long time for him to return.

 For Nakago to return.

-Can I just skip most of the stuff that happens in the real world?
-It’s mostly just Keisuke, Tetsuya, Yui and Miaka talking about crap.
-Thanks.
+I’m going to skip most of the stuff that takes place in the real world.
+It’s mostly just Keisuke, Tetsuya, Yui and Miaka talking about stuff we already know.